Skip to contents

 Standardised coefficients: refit and the new pseudo

-For glm, standardized = "refit" z-scores numeric predictors only and refits the model (the response stays on its observed scale since the link is fixed).
-This is Long & Freese 2014 §4.3.4 “x-standardization”.
-The other algebraic methods ("posthoc", "basic", "smart") apply X-only scaling per the parameters / effectsize convention.
+For glm, standardized = "refit" z-scores numeric predictors only and refits the model — the response stays on its observed scale because the link function is fixed.
+This is the “x-standardization” convention (Long and Freese 2014 §4.3.4).
+The other algebraic methods ("posthoc", "basic", "smart") apply X-only scaling using the same algebra as in the lm case.

 standardized = "pseudo" (glm only) is the Menard (2004, 2011) fully standardised coefficient, scaling by SD(X) / SD(Y*) where Y* is the latent variable on the link scale and SD(Y*) = sqrt(var(linear-predictor) + var_link) with var_link = π²/3 for logit, 1 for probit, π²/6 for cloglog.
 Defined for binomial families; non-binomial returns NA with a spicy_caveat: